Fay-Ek/Classification-Bitcoin-Ransomware-Transaction/README.md

 Machin Learning Model : Logistic Regression

-NOTE 💡 : All functions used in this model are created by me => ( no predefined functions )
+NOTE 💡 : All functions used in this model are created by me => from scratch

 run the "Preprocessing and preparation data" file the file will read the original dataset and create two files